joshjwelsh/Internship-Manager/README.md

 # Internship-Manager
 A simple python script to help keep track of job internship applications

-#A C++ Command Line Tool to manage your internships
+## Deprecated.
+Please see my C++ Tool which has more advanced features.